What is technical analysis & how to use it

 #2 – Prices tend to move in trends: Although prices can be highly volatile or seem to fluctuate without any pattern during a particular period, price movements tend to follow specific trends when seen over a much longer period on the price chart.

-#3 – History repeats itself: This suggests that patterns on the price chart of an asset are likely to be repeated in due course.
+#3 – History repeats itself: This suggests that patterns on an asset’s price chart are likely to be repeated in due course.

-Analyse charts across multiple timeframes, like intraday, hourly charts, and daily charts, to understand price movements better and gain more confidence about the formation of a pattern.
+Analyse charts across multiple timeframes, like intraday, hourly charts, and daily charts, to understand price movements better and gain more confidence in forming a pattern.

 Why use technical analysis?

-Broadly speaking, there are only two techniques to market analysis or ways to analyse an asset and make predictions about its future price movements.
+Broadly speaking, there are basically two techniques to market analysis or ways to analyse an asset and make predictions about its future price movements.
 One is technical analysis and the other is fundamental analysis.
 When using fundamental analysis to identify trading opportunities, a trader focuses on the asset’s “true value” or the most justified price of the asset.
 For this, the trader needs to study all the forces that influence the price of the asset, whether intrinsic or external, to determine whether the current price is higher or lower than the price at which the asset should ideally be selling.
 These influencing factors include both intrinsic and external factors and may be very different for different asset classes.
-Due to these reasons, fundamental analysis often seems cumbersome for traders who are just trying to figure out how to start trading.

 How to use technical analysis?